gremau/EarthSciNotebook/docs/computing/debian_config.markdown

     bash <miniconda-file-name>

 Conda is the package manager and `conda install <package-name> will install packages.
 To keep conda install small by cleaning out tarballs and old packages use `conda clean -tp`.

+The anaconda distribution also includes pandoc, which plays well with the system Tex distribution.

 ## R